teekaytech/Tic-Tac-Toe/README.md

 - For a player to have a valid move, the player must select one of the available numbers on the board.
 Anything aside that represents an invalid move.<br>
 ![screenshot](/assets/img/shot2.png)

-- Any cell of the board consisting of player move identifiers cannot be reselected.
+- Any cell of the board consisting of player move identifiers (`X` or `O`) cannot be reselected.
 If selected, it is counted as an inalid move and such player is prompted to reselect/remake move as seen above.

 - The players make moves one after the other.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.<br>
 ![screenshot](/assets/img/shot3.png)